openshift/assisted-service/docs/operator.md

 Registries listed in the `unqualified-search-registries` will be automatically added to an authentication ignore list (`PUBLIC_CONTAINER_REGISTRIES` environment variable) and will not be required by `assisted-service` when it is validating the pull secret.

-Registries defined in the *registries.conf* file should use "mirror-by-digest-only = false" mode.

 Registries defined in the *registries.conf* must be scoped by repository and not by registry.
 In the above example, *quay.io/edge-infrastructure* and *mirror1.registry.corp.com:5000/edge-infrastructure* are both scoped by the *edge-infrastructure* repository and this is a valid configuration.
 In the example below, removing the repository *edge-infrastructure* from location is an invalid configuration and will not pass openshift-installer validation:

 ```